-Soma Therapy is a holistic health and recovery center that specializes in a variety of issues including chronic depression and anxiety, relationship problems, trauma, and integrated mental health.
-We provide innovative and effective trauma therapy treatments, and integrated approaches that cannot be found anywhere else in Wichita and the surrounding areas.
+Soma Therapy is a mental health private practice that specializes in a variety of issues including chronic depression and anxiety, relationship problems, trauma, and integrated mental health.
+We provide innovative and effective trauma therapy treatments, and integrated approaches that cannot be found collaboratively in other group practices in Wichita.
 We seek to serve ALL in Wichita and offer allied services for our local LGBTQ+ community and the under-served, including Spanish speakers.

 What’s unique about Soma Therapy:

 - We offer a balanced and integrated treatment approach with validated treatments including: interpersonal, family and group therapy, nutritional counseling and dietetics, trauma-informed yoga, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, EMDR, Internal Family Systems therapy, Systemic therapies, and Somatic experiencing.
 Using these types of therapy, our clients learn mood regulation, find meaning and purpose, and develop a healthy, strong sense of confidence in themselves and in their relationships with others.
 We value empowering our clients through collaboration, activism, and in cultivating their healthy sense of self and gifts.

 - Soma believes in hiring “wounded healers” and recovered staff that can speak freely about their own recovery and journeys in healing their trauma in a safe, professional, and clinically meaningful way.
-We “practice what we preach” and hope to inspire clients as we are living embodiments of the healing that can happen in living lives that aren’t negatively influenced by food, substances, or significant trauma.
-We also believe in our own ongoing journey of healing, and in our ongoing journey of learning about trauma treatments and creating the most up-to-date and effective treatment methods possible.
+We “practice what we preach” and hope to inspire clients as we are living embodiments of the healing that can happen.
+We also believe in our own ongoing journey of healing, and in our ongoing journey of learning about innovative therapy modalities and creating the most up-to-date and effective treatment methods possible.

 - Soma’s staff is committed to collaborative treatment in which each client feels heard, valued, and included in the process.
 We also hold weekly team meetings to collaborate with staff and ensure we are all on the same page in working towards each client’s specific and tailored goals.
-We teach and empower clients to speak and have a voice in the treatment process, as this can also be a crucial part of their therapy process.
+We teach and empower clients to speak and have a voice in their therapy process.